rcpsl/PeregriNN/README.md

 # PeregriNN (CAV 21')
 PeregriNN is an efficient model checker that verifies the input/output behaviour of ReLU Neural networks using search and optimization tecnhiques.
 It uses a unique convex objective to identify the most "problematic" neurons and use them as a heursitic to guide the search aspect.
 Detailed information about the solver can be found in the paper [PEREGRiNN: Penalized-Relaxation Greedy Neural Network Verifier](https://arxiv.org/abs/2006.10864).

 This repository contains the implementation of PeregriNN and evalutations of adversarial robustness of Neural Networks trained on the MNIST dataset.
-The networks and data are the same as the ones used in [VNN 20'](https://sites.google.com/view/vnn20/vnncomp) and are in the `nnet` format.
+The networks and images are the same as the ones used in [VNN 20'](https://sites.google.com/view/vnn20/vnncomp).
+We support `nnet` format for Neural Network files, and accept unnormalized images (check VNN directory for examples)

 ## System requirements